distcode/w365ws/Lab-A.md

 12. Click 'Cancel' as the type shouldn't be changed.
 13. A second opportunity to do remote management is to use the Windows 365 portal.
 14. Open a new browser tab and navigate to this [portal](https://windows365.microsoft.com).
 Be sure to be signed in as global administrator.
 If not click on the user icon in the upper right corner and sign out.
-15. In the list of 'Your organizationa's Cloud PCs' select 'Sherlock Holmes'.
+15. In the list of 'Your organization's Cloud PCs' select 'Sherlock Holmes'.
 16. In the fly-out click 'Devices'.
     >**Note:** In this blade you could do the same as you learned in step 10 of this task.